dimaslanjaka/source-posts/2023/10/android-webview-get-content-height.md

 categories: [programming]
 ---

+## Basic methods
-Various ways to get the height of a Webview on Android.
+Basic methods of Various ways to get the height of a Webview on Android.
 Nothing really works on all cases

 ```kotlin
 import android.view.ViewTreeObserver